2300278/CS220AU-DP/README.md

 3. **the self- and peer-assessment**: through the `assessment.md` file.

+## Disclaimer
+This website content's target audience is the academic community.

 ## Tasks
-1. Send final version to teacher
-2. Submit checklist on FASER
+1. Submit checklist on FASER

 ## Log
+- 2023-12-21 homework: proceeded to last changes after receiving teacher's review
 - 2023-12-18 homework: received peer assessment from student 2300193 and completed changes following this review (added images)
 - 2023-12-15 homework: provided student 2300181 with my review
 - 2023-12-15 class: overview with classmates and teacher of the portfolio in itself, necessary adjustments made